 By Ryan Harless

 Ryan Harless is a third-year undergraduate at BGSU from Hillsboro, Ohio.
 He is majoring in Sport Management with a Journalism Minor.
-Baseball and golf at all levels are his primary interest but is also interested in combat sports, hockey, basketball, and football.
+Baseball and golf at all levels are his primary interests but he is also interested in combat sports, hockey, basketball, and football.